 Stress is not good for your thyroid because the stress hormone, cortisol, suppresses the production of thyroid hormones.
-Like we mentioned, ashwagandha can bring cortisol under control, giving free rein to your thyroid to work at its best.
+Like we mentioned, ashwagandha can help your body bring cortisol under control, giving free rein to your thyroid to work at its best despite daily stress.

-It’s important to realize that medicinal herbs like ashwagandha have the most to offer when consumed in their naturally-packaged whole form, which also tends to be their safest mode of consumption.
+It’s important to realize that ashwagandha has the most to offer when consumed in its naturally packaged whole form, which also tends to be its safest mode of consumption.
 The same cannot be said for isolated active ingredients like withaferin A that may turn out to be toxic even at low doses.